piotrmarcinkowski/raspberry-pi-brewery-controller/README.md

 #### Dependencies ####

+The app is intended to run on Python 3.5

 The code requires the dependencies defined in requirements.txt file to be installed.
 In order to do this type

 ```